octaviobffernandes/jsondiff/README.md

 ## Instructions to test the application
 1. Use a HTTP client application, like Postman

-2. To send the first JSon object to the left endpoint, do a POST request like example below:
+2. To send the first JSon object to the left endpoint, do a POST request like:
 `{
 	POST /api/v1/diff/left HTTP/1.1
 	Host: localhost:52801